HornPenguin/book_gsl_manual_kor/docs/source/index.rst

        Foundation; with no Invariant Sections, no Front-Cover Texts, and no Back-Cover Texts.
        A copy of the license is included in the section entitled “GNU Free Documentation License”

-   .. sidebar:: 저작권 고지
-       :subtitle: 번역서의 저작권 Copyright of the Translated Korean Version
+   .. topic:: 번역서의 저작권 Copyright of the Translated Korean Version

        Copyright © 2022  Hyung Seong, Kim.